SolaceProducts/pubsubplus-gcp-quickstart/README.md

 ### Step 2d: Submit the create request

 Now hit the "Create" button at the bottom of this page.
-This will begin the process of starting the GCE instance, installing Docker, and finally downloading and installing the PubSub+ EBS.
+This will begin the process of starting the GCE instance, installing Docker, and finally downloading and installing the PubSub+ event broker.

 It's possible to access the VM before the entire Solace solution is up.
 You can monitor `/var/lib/solace/install.log` for the following entry: `'date' INFO: Install is complete` to indicate when the installation has completed: